Skip to main content

 Overview

-Lightcast Profile Analytics is built from individual profiles of over 120 million workers in the United States.
+Lightcast Profile Analytics is built from individual profiles of over ~331 million workers in the world wide.
 Typical fields available are city/state/nation of residence, job history, education history, and skills.
 Many profiles also contain names, phone numbers, and email addresses, but these are not made available in bulk to Lightcast users.
 Profiles data can provide unprecedented levels of detail for labor market analytics, especially with regard to worker skill-sets, career paths, company-level human capital, school-level alumni outcomes, and more.

 Data Sources